AuTestSuite/AuTest/docsrc/source/API/setup.rst

         Setup.Copy.FromTemplate("case1")

-.. py:method:: Copy(FromPath,ToPath=None)
+.. py:method:: Copy(source, target=None)

     This method copies a file or directory to a location under the Sandbox location for the test.
     This is the core function used to by FromTemplate() or FromDirectory().
-    The optional ToPath argument can be used to rename the item, or to copy the item to a different subdirectory under the sandbox directory.
+    The optional target argument can be used to rename the item, or to copy the item to a different subdirectory under the sandbox directory.

-    :arg str FromPath: Path to copy
+    :arg str source: Path to copy
-    :arg str ToPath: Path to copy
+    :arg str target: Path to copy

     **Examples**

     Copy a contents of directory to be in the root of the sandbox.
-    This is the same as `Setup.FromDirectory("mytestcase")`
+    Using **Setup.FromDirectory("mytestcase")** may be more clear.

     .. code:: python